 Radio Free Daglan (RFD) is about life in and around the small village of Daglan, which lies in the southeast corner of the Dordogne département, in southwest France.
-This week’s header photograph: July 1 is Canada Day — and this July 1 is Canada’s 150th birthday!
-As proud Canadian citizens, we are showing off our national flag amongst the wisteria vines on the front wall of our home in Daglan.
+This week’s header photograph: A band of drummers takes part in the Sunday parade that’s always the highlight of Daglan’s annual August festival.
+This photo is of the 2013 edition of the parade.

 My name is Loren Chudy, and my wife is Jan.
 We’re both Canadian citizens who lived for many years in Toronto, although I was born in Chicago and Jan was born in Scotland.
 I’m a professional writer and former journalist.